 The main motive of the concrete curing process is to reduce water loss from freshly placed concrete.
-It also reduces heat loss in the atmosphere.
-Moreover, curing in construction minimizes the temperature gradient throughout the concrete cross-section.
+It also reduces heat loss to the surrounding atmosphere.
+Moreover, curing in construction minimizes the temperature gradient throughout the concrete cross-section and ensures proper hydration.

 Generally, the following methods are used for the curing of concrete.